 Kon Tiki (2012)

 This is the first non-American movie in my list.
-And, being Norwegian, it had to be Norwegian.
+Being Norwegian, it had to be Norwegian.

 “Legendary explorer Thor Heyerdal’s epic 4,300-mile crossing of the Pacific on a balsawood raft in 1947, in an effort prove that it was possible for South Americans to settle in Polynesia in pre-Columbian times.”
 (Source)

 Action and adventure – pure entertainment

 This is a genre with a lot of movies, many of them have been hugely successful resulting in several sequels.

 Raiders of the Lost Ark (1981)

 “The year is 1936.
 A professor who studies archeology named Indiana Jones is venturing in the jungles in South America searching for a golden statue.
 Unfortunately, he sets off a deadly trap doing so, miraculously, he escapes.
 Then, Jones hears from a museum curator named Marcus Brody about a biblical artifact called The Ark of the Covenant, which can hold the key to humanly existence.
 Jones has to venture to vast places such as Nepal and Egypt to find this artifact.
 However, he will have to fight his enemy Renee Belloq and a band of Nazis in order to reach it.”
 (Source)

-This is the first Indiana Jones film.
-Three more have been made.
+This is the first of four Indiana Jones movies.

 Dr. No (1962)

-James Bond, in Her Majesty’s Secret Service, is involved in numerous adventures in multiple settings throughout the world.
+James Bond is employed by Her Majesty’s Secret Service.
+He is involved in numerous adventures in multiple settings throughout the world.
 Dr. No was the first of a very long series and may represent all.